Shazalyn/shazalyn.github.io/README.md

     .choice of 2 buttons
         clever, funny, relevant words
-    .great images of products or supporting images of card story .visuals of Cochella in the Indio valley
+    .great images of products or supporting images of card story .visuals of Coachella in the Indio valley
     .some obstacles to overcome ie bus breakdown , accidentally dropping molly .5 to 7 cards per play cycle
     .a win or lose finale based either $$ or the outfit seen on someone else